Where was Sen. Thom Tillis before his positive COVID-19 result?

 "Campaign staffers who were exposed to Senator Tillis this week will continue to be tested in the coming days," Romeo said.

-Here are some of the places The News & Observer confirmed Tillis visited and who he's been with since the ceremony.
+Here are some of the places The News & Observer confirmed Tillis and his wife, Susan, visited and who he's been with since the ceremony.

-6:30 p.m.
-Tillis' wife, Susan, attended a rally at Finnigan's Run Farm in Wake County where Lara Trump was a featured speaker, according to a Facebook post by the North Carolina Trump Victory Veterans.
+6:30 p.m.: Susan Tillis attended a rally at Finnigan's Run Farm in Wake County where Lara Trump was a featured speaker, according to a Facebook post by the North Carolina Trump Victory Veterans.
 About 200 people attended the event, according to WRAL, and there appears to have been little social distancing in a photo of the event posted to Facebook.

-4:45 p.m.
-Tillis made a stop at his Greenville field office, according to a post in a Facebook group.
+4:45 p.m.: Thom Tillis made a stop at his Greenville field office, according to a post in a Facebook group.
 The N&O could not determine how many people were there.

 Lunchtime: GOP senators held their weekly lunch.
-The N&O could not determine if Tillis attended.
+The N&O could not determine if Thom Tillis attended.

-3:45 p.m.
-Tillis met with Barrett ahead of her Senate Judiciary confirmation hearing.
+3:45 p.m.: Thom Tillis met with Barrett ahead of her Senate Judiciary confirmation hearing.
 Photos posted to social media show neither wore masks.

-Thursday afternoon Tillis took a charter from Washington to North Carolina.
+Thursday afternoon: Thom Tillis took a charter from Washington to North Carolina.
 The flight crew has been notified of his positive test result, campaign spokesman Romeo said.

-7 p.m.
-Tillis attended a debate against his opponent, Cal Cunningham, moderated by Tim Boyum of Spectrum News.
+7 p.m.: Thom Tillis attended a debate against his opponent, Cal Cunningham, moderated by Tim Boyum of Spectrum News.

 Be the first to know